nthompson777/ngx-foundation-starterkit/README.md

 ## Development server

 Run `yarn start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## API and Examples

+Visit the [ngx-foundation](https://ngxfoundation.com) site to see examples with extensive code snippets.

 ## Code scaffolding